 American artist Alfred Rogoway (1900–1990) was born in Portland, Oregon, on 4 April 1900.
 His father was a playwright and mother an artist.
-Rogaway lived most of each year in Ajijic in the 1950s.
+Rogaway lived much of each year in Ajijic in the 1940s and 1950s.

 While still only a teenager, Rogoway served with the U.S. Navy (1916-1920).
 His ship was torpedoed and Rogoway was lucky to survive.
 He subsequently studied art at the University of California at Berkeley, at the Oakland College of Arts and Crafts (with Hamilton Wolf), with summer sessions at Mills College, Oakland, (with Lyonel Feininger and, later, Fernand Leger) and with José Clemente Orozco in Mexico.